AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49898-products-grid-throws-exception-when-special-price-of-bundled-product-exceeds-1000.md

 <u>Steps to reproduce</u>:

 1. Create a bundled product.
-1. Set the special price to 9999.
+1. Set the special price to 9999; save and close.
-1. Save and then close.
 1. Navigate to **[!UICONTROL Catalog]** > **[!UICONTROL Products]**
     * Search for bundled product SKU if it is not visible.

 <u>Expected results</u>:

 * User should be able to filter/see the bundled product with the special price.
-* Special price is shown as a percentage for bundle products and as price for other product types.
+* Special price is shown as a percentage for bundled products and as price for other product types.

 <u>Actual results</u>:

-The following is error is thrown: Non numeric value encountered.
+The following is error is thrown: *Non-numeric value encountered*.

 ## Apply the patch